microsoft/fast-pass/README.md

 **[FHIRBase](https://docs.microsoft.com/en-us/connectors/fhirbase/)** and **[FHIRClinical](
 https://docs.microsoft.com/en-us/connectors/fhirclinical/)** are certified custom connectors that allows for building secure healthcare applications to enable interoperability using FHIR.

+# Power Platform

+##Solution Architecture Overview

+## Healthcare Use Cases
+This repository provides starter kit PowerApp and PowerAutomate pacakges with the ability to extend the App.

 ## Prerequisites

 ### Azure API for FHIR